MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/intune.md

 ms.service: Intune
 ---

-# Azure Intune modules for Node.js
+# Azure Intune packages for Node.js

 ## Overview
 Azure Intune is a cloud-based enterprise mobility management (EMM) service that helps enable your workforce to be productive while keeping your corporate data protected.
 With Intune, you can: